johnalison/obsidian-notes/Journal/11 September 2024 Wednesday.md

 Will move Chris Quigg meeting to Friday.

-# bbWW Round table
+# CMS bbWW Meeting
-- Nothing much
+- round table...
+Nothing much..
+A&M moving to a new framework

 [[HGC MAC Meeting 11 September 2024]]